rafflebox-technologies-inc/programming-assignment/README.md

 The solution will be scored on the following criteria:

-- Clean code
+- Clean code - `3 points`
-- Creative / user-friendly design / styling
+- Creative / user-friendly design / styling - `2 points`
-- Architectural design
+- Architectural design - `5 points`
-- Simplicity
+- Simplicity - `3 points`
-- Ease of deployment
+- Ease of deployment - `3 points`

-Once completed upload your solution to github.
+Once completed upload your solution to github. *Note: Please do not submit this as a Pull Request*

+## Additional Points

+Candidates who perform the additional work will score additional points

+- Publish your solution using Docker and Docker-compose - `10 points`
+- Host your solution on AWS - `5 points`
+- Host the Vue.js app on Cloud Flare - `5 points`
+- Use `github actions` to create a CI/CD pipeline to deploy the solution to AWS/CF - `15 points`
+- Test Driven Development using `jest` - `3 points`